How to Choose the Best Robo-Advisor for You

 1. Robo-Advisor Investment Minimums

 Robo-advisors have a very wide range of required minimum investments.
-Some robo-advisors, like Wealthsimple and Ellevest Digital, do not have minimum balance requirements—Axos Invest (formerly WiseBanyan) requires only $1.
+Some robo-advisors, like SoFi and Ellevest Digital, do not have minimums.
+While M1 Finance requires a mere $100 to sign up.

-Not all robo-advisors are as immediately affordable to newcomers, however.
-Vanguard Personal Advisor Services and Ellevest Premium both require a $50,000 minimum investment to use their services.
+Not all robo-advisors are as immediately affordable to newcomers.
+Schwab Intelligent Portfolios requires a $5,000 minimum.
 And while clients can use Betterment Digital with no minimum investment required, they will need a $100,000 minimum investment in order to use Betterment Premium.

 The good news is that these robo-advisors represent the extreme ends of the minimum investment spectrum.
 There are plenty of affordable, low minimum investment robo-advisors on the market.